anshika2609/coding/README.md

 # coding
-Repo for storing the day by day coding solutions from Codeforces, Codechef, Hackearth
+Repo for storing the day by day coding solutions from Codeforces, Codechef, Hackearth and other websites.